fediverse-devnet/feditest/docs/plan/index.md

   * By developers of other Fediverse apps B to test against app A.

 * To add new test cases that can be run not only against their own app B, but also by other developers for configurations that do not involve app A at all.
-(Example: app A developer may discover that posts they receive that contains content using the cyrillic alphabet get mangled in their app, so they define an extra test case for their own app;
+(Example: the developer of an app A may discover that posts they receive that contains content using the cyrillic alphabet get mangled in their app, so they define an extra test case for their own app;
   this test case should now also be usable by developers of other apps)